Chart Color Schemes

 Health performance in Castle Hill - East is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Castle Hill - East faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 64%, with a total population of 3,433 people.
+Castle Hill - East faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is exceptionally high at approximately 64% of the total population (3,433 people), compared to the national average of 55.3%.

-Nationally, this average stands at 55.3%.
 The most common medical conditions in the area are arthritis and heart disease, impacting 9.8% and 6.0% of residents respectively.
-Conversely, 66.4% of residents declared themselves completely clear of medical ailments, compared to 75.9% across Greater Sydney.
-The area has a higher proportion of seniors aged 65 and over at 35.7%, with a total of 1,920 people, compared to the 18.9% in Greater Sydney.
+Sixty-six point four percent of residents declared themselves completely clear of medical ailments, compared to 75.9% across Greater Sydney.
+Thirty-five point seven percent of residents are aged 65 and over (1,920 people), which is higher than the 18.9% in Greater Sydney.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health